19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(2) Such rules may provide for the manner in which the matters referred to in subsection (1) shall apply to law corporations or to limited liability law partnerships.
+(2) Any rules made under this section may provide for the manner in which the matters referred to in subsection (1) shall apply to law corporations or to limited liability law partnerships.

 [4/2000; 41/2005; 19/2008]

+[17/2011 wef 01/08/2011]

-(2A) Such rules shall apply only to Singapore law practices and solicitors practising therein.
+(2A) Any rules made under this section shall —

+(a) subject to section 130W, apply only to Singapore law practices and solicitors practising therein; and

+(b) be subject to any rules made under section 73D of the Conveyancing and Law of Property Act (Cap.
+61).

+[17/2011 wef 01/08/2011]

-(3) Such rules shall not come into operation until they have been approved by the Chief Justice who may if he thinks fit consult any of the other Judges before giving his approval.
+(3) Any rules made under this section shall not come into operation until they have been approved by the Chief Justice who may if he thinks fit consult any of the other Judges before giving his approval.

+[17/2011 wef 01/08/2011]

 (4) Disciplinary proceedings may be taken against any solicitor who contravenes any rules made under this section.